eljefec/CarND-Behavioral-Cloning-P3/writeup_report.md

 I proceeded to augment the training data.

 I flipped all images horizontally (and negated their corresponding steering angles) to double my training set size.
 This also balanced the bias in the data towards left turns such that left and right turns were equally represented.
+See load.py lines 57-60.

 I incorporated the left and right camera images and used them as training examples by modifying the actual steering angle with an appropriate correction value (this ended up being 0.04 in my final model).